eromano/adf-automation-qa/automationtest/README.md

  ***Prerequisites***

- 1.NodeJS needs to be installed globally in the system 2.Chrome Browser installed
+ * NodeJS needs to be installed globally in the system
+ * Chrome Browser installed

  ***Setup Scripts***